AstraZeneca trumpets solo strength in cancer drugs, snubbing Pfizer

 Previously, the filing date was the second-half of next year and the acceleration means the drug will have gone from first tests in humans to regulatory submission in a record time of just over two years.

-AstraZeneca is in a race with U.S. biotech company Clovis Oncology, which is developing a similar medicine.
+AstraZeneca is in a race with U.S. biotech company Clovis Oncology (CLVS.O), which is developing a similar medicine.

-Scientists at the British drugmaker also plan to move several more experimental cancer medicines into clinical testing that would boost the immune system's ability to fight tumors in novel ways.
+Scientists at the British drugmaker also plan to move several more experimental cancer medicines into clinical testing that would boost the immune system's ability to fight tumours in novel ways.

 (Editing by Sophie Walker and Anna Willard)